25 min read

 5. External macro forecasting

-External macro forecasting incorporates trends in the broader economy.
-This projection looks at how those trends will affect your goals on a macro-level.
-An external macro demand forecast can also give you direction for how to meet those goals.
+External macro forecasting incorporates trends in the broader economy, examines how those trends affect your goals on a macro-level, and gives you direction on how to meet those goals.

-Your company may be more invested in stability than expansion.
-However, a consideration of external market forces is still essential to your sales projections.
-External macro forecasts can also touch on the availability of raw materials and other factors that will directly affect your supply chain.
+Your company may be more invested in stability than expansion, but you still need to consider external market forces to ensure accurate sales projections.
+External macro forecasts address the availability of raw materials and other factors that directly affect your supply chain.

 6. Internal business forecasting

 One of the limiting factors for your business growth is internal capacity.
-If you project that customer demand will double, does your enterprise have the capacity to meet that demand?
-Internal business demand forecasts review your operations.
+If you project that customer demand will double, your enterprise needs to have the capacity to meet that demand.

-The internal business forecasting type will uncover limitations that might slow your growth.
+The internal business forecasting type uncovers limitations that might slow your growth.
 It can also highlight untapped areas of opportunity within the organization.
-This forecasting model factors in your business financing, cash on hand, profit margins, supply chain operations, and personnel.
+This forecasting model factors in:

 Internal business demand forecasting is a helpful tool for making realistic projections.
 It can also point you toward areas where you need to build capacity in order to meet expansion goals.